≡ Menu

 Learning Tenses post image

-"Oh those horrid tenses," I hear you cry.
+"Oh, those horrid tenses," I hear you cry.
 We feel your pain.
-But bear with them and persevere because tenses form the crux of the English language and we just can’t do without them.
-Trying not to confuse you any further than you probably are already, this post is designed to help you get a… Read more
+But bear with them and persevere, because tense forms are central to the English language, and we just can’t do without them.
+Without confusing you any further than you probably already are, this post is designed to help you get a grasp of… Read more

 How To Improve Your Writing